 (7) Budget Report.
-Annually the electric utility shall submit in EFIS and provide to OPC and other parties, its approved budget for the upcoming budget year, in electronic format (with formulas intact) and in a layout similar to its Surveillance Monitoring Report.
+Annually the electric utility shall submit in EFIS, its approved budget for the upcoming budget year, in electronic format (with formulas intact) and in a layout similar to its Surveillance Monitoring Report.
 The budget submission shall provide a quarterly and annual quantification of the electric utility’s income statement.
 The budget report shall be submitted within thirty (30) days of when the electric utility’s budget is approved by the electric utility’s management or within sixty (60) days of the beginning of the electric utility’s fiscal year, whichever is earliest.
 The budget submission shall be designated “highly confidential” and treated accordingly.

 (8) Periodic Changes to Fuel Adjustment Rates.
 An electric utility that has a FAC shall file proposed tariff sheet(s) to adjust its FARs following each accumulation period.
 The FARs shall be designed to bill the electric utility’s customers, in the aggregate, the FPA if the FPA is positive, or return the FPA to the utility’s customers if the FPA is negative.
 When an electric utility files with the commission tariff schedule(s) to change its fuel adjustment rates and serves it upon parties, the filed tariff schedule(s) shall be accompanied by: